 Black salt can be one of two kinds of salt.
 One is edible and the other isn’t.

 One is a very dark, pinkish, sulphur-y tasting salt mined in India.
 It’s usually sold in upscale grocery stores, among the exotic and colored table salts.
 It’s also stocked by some ethnic grocers.
 Vegans and vegetarians use it to make tofu taste like egg salad.

 The other kind of black salt is made by mixing table salt with something to turn it black, like ash or powdered charcoal, cast iron scrapings, or really black pepper.
 People buy it ready-made, usually at a shop related to witchcraft or a botanica.

 In Voodoo and related traditions, black salt may lift curses and repel evil and malicious spirits.

 From what I’ve learned about demonic activity, I would use Holy Water only in situations where there is absolutely, positively no likelihood of malicious and demonic energy.

-I used to routinely carry Holy Water with me and — at the main article related to this — you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
-(The actual Holy Water you’ll decant at almost any Catholic church is a little different, and more powerful.)
+I used to routinely carry Holy Water with me.
+Also, at sites such as Traditional Catholic Priest, you can learn to make Holy Water at home, or even on-the-spot at a clients’ home.
+(The actual Holy Water you’ll decant at almost any Catholic church is a little different, and — in my opinion — more powerful.)